JiLabUCBerkeley/FACED2PFM2p0-analysis/README.md

 Please cite the *FACED 2.0 enables large-scale voltage and calcium imaging in vivo* paper if you use the code in this repository.

 ## Description
-- [FACEDDataAcquisition](./CodeBase/FACEDDataAcqusition/) directory includes data acquisition software
+- FACEDDataAcquisition directory inside [CodeBase](./CodeBase/) includes data acquisition software
-- [FACEDDataProcessing](./CodeBase/FACEDDataProcessing/) directory includes data analysis code
+- FACEDDataProcessing directory inside [CodeBase](./CodeBase/) includes data analysis code

 ## Dependency for data analysis code